 However, as mentioned already in this post and in an earlier post I wrote, I highly recommend checking out Groupon.
 They almost always have deals on Wildlife Safari admission.
 Today for example, you can get 2 adult passes for $24 total and 2 kids passes for $17 total.
 That means for a family of 4 it would only cost $41!

-Can you get close to the animals at Wildlife Safari in Oregon?
+Can you get close to the Animals?

 Yes and no. Some of the animals stay far away from your vehicle, while many others will come nearby.
 You need to keep your hands in the vehicle except for the specific animals that you are allowed to feed from a feeding cup.